Bruce Harrell leads in Seattle mayoral primary contest, followed by M. Lorena González

 Harrell, 62, served as interim mayor briefly in 2017 and as the council’s president from 2016 to 2019, when he declined to seek a fourth term.

 He lamented Seattle’s homelessness crisis and other problems, arguing they had become worse since he left City Hall.
-The Central District-reared lawyer, who played football at the University of Washington, emphasized his roots and values more than particular policies.
+The Central District-reared lawyer, who played football at the University of Washington, emphasized his history and values.

-Endorsed by notables like former Gov. Gary Locke and former Mayor Norm Rice, he spoke to voters looking for a business-friendly mediator with longstanding connections to a range of communities.
+Endorsed by notables like former Gov. Gary Locke and former Mayor Norm Rice, he spoke to voters looking for a political mediator with longstanding connections to a range of communities.

 González, 44, was first elected in 2015, after working for then-Mayor Ed Murray and as a civil-rights lawyer.